GLC-coder/DevOps-Artifact-node-project-Nexus-DigitalOcean/README.md

-# Java-Gradle Artifact On Nexus
+# Node-App Artifact On Nexus

 Run Nexus on Droplet DigitalOcean and publish Node-App Artifact to Nexus